 Some Final Musings

-Although we were all devastated that our time working together had come to such an abrupt end due to my health, I am so proud of each and every one of them that they have continued to thrive and prosper.
+Although we were all devastated our time working together had come to such an abrupt end due to my health, I am so proud of each and every one of them as they have continued to thrive and prosper.

 Why? …As a Leader, I served my team.
 I was there for them, to guide, coach and develop them to succeed.